 I really believe that meat you harvest from nature is the healthiest meat you can possibly eat.
 Hunting, in my opinion, is the best way to source your food.

 Even if I try to feed my farm animals the best diet I can afford, I would still never be able to do as good as nature does.
 Not only that, I love that the animal was free to roam around instead of being fenced.
 I also love that it had the option of choosing what it wanted to eat and when.

-This year, I rely on my amazing neighbors (cause I’ve separated from my husband) to supply me with some meat and so far I’ve been able to put about 20 pounds of meat away.
+This year, I rely on my amazing neighbors (cause I’m now divorced) to supply me with some meat and so far I’ve been able to put about 20 pounds of meat away.

 I love canning.
 I know it might be a bit intimidating at the beginning but once you get the basics down it’s kinda the same process for everything.

 Meat is a low-acid food, therefore, when canning meat you must use a pressure canner.
-I know this can be even more intimidating for some people, it definitely was for me at the beginning, but it’s really not a big deal and I’ll show you step-by-step how to do this.
+This might be intimidating for some people, it definitely was for me at the beginning, but it’s really not a big deal and I’ll show you step-by-step how to do this.